-This framework opens a dialogue about how to integrate preschool with the early primary grades and improve DLL/EL education throughout these grades.
-It buy reports online marks an opportunity for improvement in early childhood education on behalf of , and to complement encouraging new state policy developments that are seeking to advance the education of older English language learners.
+This framework opens a dialogue about how to integrate preschool with the early primary grades and improve DLL/EL education.
+It marks an opportunity for improvement in early childhood education on behalf of Dual Language Learners (, and encourages new state policy developments seeking to advance the education of older English language learners.

 This framework is intended for a variety of advocacy audiences, who we expect will have different uses for it: (1) longstanding DLL early childhood advocates in need of a forum for coordinating and planning their advocacy and messaging; (2) early childhood education advocates new to DLL issues who seek to learn about this issue and incorporate it into their advocacy; and (3) K-12 English Learner advocates interested in magnifying the importance of early childhood in their advocacy.

 The education of California’s youngest children is a shared responsibility of both early childhood and TK-12 educators.
 Consideration of how language and culture influences the educational trajectory of DLLs is needed in addressing the development of English proficiency, in nurturing emerging bilingualism and for the development of a positive sense of identity.
 In particular, attention to the education and success of DLLs/ELs is necessary if we are to address the challenges they face in developing the English proficiency skills needed for school learning and in nurturing their emergent bilingualism and positive sense of identity.
 The four action areas elevated in this Framework — workforce development, curriculum and instruction, assessment, and PreK-3 alignment — are critical components of high-quality early education.
 If actions in all these areas take language and culture into account, the results would represent a sea change for the education of DLLs and contribute to the strength of the overarching early childhood education system.